foundry-rs/book/src/forge/deploying.md

 - the number of optimizations, if the Solidity optimizer was activated
 - the [chain ID](https://evm-chainlist.netlify.app/), if the contract is not on Ethereum Mainnet

 Let's say you want to verify `MyToken` (see above).
 You set the [number of optimizations](../reference/config.md#optimizer_runs) to 1 million, compiled it with v0.8.10, and deployed it, as shown above, to the Kovan testnet (chain ID: 42).
+Note that `--num-of-optimizations` will default to 0 if not set on verification, while it defaults to 200 if not set on deployment, so make sure you pass `--num-of-optimizations 200` if you left the default compilation settings.

 Here's how to verify it: